 For someone who loves exploring a new city by foot, it’s ideal.
 Only 15 minutes walk from the airport bus drop off at Deák Ferenc tér, known as Deák Square, 15 minutes to St Stephen’s Basilica.
 And in the other direction 25 minutes to Heroes Square and the famous Szechenyi Spa Baths.

-There are great transportation options in Budapest too but this gives you an idea how close you are to everything!
+There are great transportation options in Budapest too but this gives you an idea of how close you are to everything!

 - Dorm, private rooms or apartment available